 The last option is the complete reinstallation of Windows 10.
 It should also be your last resort.
 You should consider it only if nothing works and your system is experiencing constant serious error.

-Note that in both the cases you shall be losing your work, files and changes made- recent ones in case of System restore, entire PC washout in case of Reinstallation.
-So take actions carefully.
+Note that in both the cases you shall be losing your work, files, and changes made- recent ones in case of System restore, entire PC washout in case of Reinstallation.
+So take action carefully.
 Also, ensure to back up files before you proceed with restoring or installing.

 14] An extra mile: A workaround for the automatic shutdown scenario